Too Many Energy Monitors? Here's How to Find the Right One

 IP20

-Provides basic protection against solid objects larger than 12mm, like fingers.
+Offers basic protection against solid objects larger than 12mm, but no protection against water.

 Bestseller